Home » National Parks » Wind Cave National Park » Powerful, Unexpected Day in Wind Cave National Park

 Wind Cave Elevator Entrance Building

-Choosing the Garden of Eden Tour
+Why We Chose the Garden of Eden Tour

-TIP: The ranger will ask for a volunteer to be the caboose.
+PRO Tip: The ranger will ask for a volunteer to be the caboose.
 This allows you to take photographs with no people.
 We volunteered at both Wind & Jewel Cave.

 The elevator quickly descends 500 feet below the surface.
 Exiting the elevator, the first expansive room we entered showed extensive boxwork formations.
 This cave system is most renown for the immense amount of boxwork formations.
 Approximately 95% of the world boxwork can be found here.